Official FIFA Partner List

 | Language(s) | Spanish |

-Red Uno is workable without cable because the broadcaster repeatedly points viewers to reduno.com.bo and its social platforms for live coverage, while Red Uno Play adds a mobile app route.
+Red Uno is workable without cable because the broadcaster repeatedly points viewers to reduno.com.bo, the señal en vivo page, and its digital platforms for live coverage, while Red Uno Play adds a supporting mobile-app route.

 The main limitation is not access technology but rights allocation.
 Since Bolivia's official package is shared, you still need matchday confirmation on where each game lands.

-FIFA's official partner list includes Red Uno de Bolivia, while Red Uno's own pages confirm live-event streaming through reduno.com.bo, digital platforms, and the Red Uno Play app.
+FIFA's official partner list includes Red Uno de Bolivia, while Red Uno's own pages confirm live-event streaming through reduno.com.bo, the señal en vivo page, digital platforms, and the Red Uno Play app.

 | Stage | Dates |